-Oh… well what about the other guy then?
-He seemed pretty uh…
+Oh… well what about the other one then?
+They seemed pretty uh… dedicated.

 Warren looked at Sechson and narrowed his eyes

-One of your guys uh… came to my house last night.
+One of your members uh… came to my house last night.

 I guess?
 Who is that?

-Warren sighed and put his hand to his head
+Warren sighed and put a hand to their head

 Well, he said that he’d be back with an

 assessment, whatever that means.
 He didn’t even say what he was assessing.